Author's Note: The the second part of a multi-part retrospective on Final Fantasy VI, If you missed the first part here's the link:

 The epilogue also does a miraculous job of wrapping up many character arcs in record time.
 As I mentioned, the epilogue tops out at around twenty minutes, depending on the number of characters you recruit at the World of Ruin.
 So, color me surprised that the game manages to cement the brotherly bond between Sabin and Edgar, finalize the relationship between Celes and Locke, give Cyan a chance to be a "modern man," and provide Terra one last humanizing moment with her long-dead father.
 It's a long scene that is worth every minute and one of the primary reasons why I think all players should see what the game is like with every character back in the fold.
 Even the couple that conceives a child at Terra's orphanage gets some time and assists in conveying the game's message that the future of Final Fantasy VI might be uncertain, but everyone is up for the challenge.

 And there's something to the game's ending that will forever "work" for me.
 Unlike previous and future entries in the Final Fantasy series, there's a sense of positivity as the characters set out to "fix" the world Kefka has ruined.
 Still, there's also an undercurrent of melancholy.
 Characters recognize the world's sacrifice and give props to dead friends and family members.
 When Terra attempts to fly with the Falcon, she has a final moment with the Magicite form of her father, and as he congratulates her efforts, he bursts into dust.
 All of the Espers follow suit, and there's a brief moment when you realize that an entire half of the world of Final Fantasy VI, the Esper half, is now gone.
 I should also mention Shadow and how he ambiguously makes amends with his long-lost friend.
 Other endings in the series utilize an element of melancholy to make their final moments feel more grounded.
 Still, Final Fantasy VI stands in a class of its own.
 It's one of the few games in the series where I have no idea what would happen next, and I'm perfectly okay with that.
+This game should NEVER get the Final Fantasy X or IV treatment, and that's all that needs to be said.

 Part 19: The Credits In The Pixel Remaster Are A Historical Travesty